Stocks fall, bond yields tumble after Fed's latest rate hike

 A worry is that too much pressure on the banking system, particularly among the smaller and mid-sized banks at the center of investors’ crosshairs, would mean fewer loans made to businesses across the country.
 That in turn could mean less hiring and less economic activity, raising the risk of a recession that many economists already see as high.

 Markets around the world have pinballed sharply this month on worries the banking system may be cracking under the pressure of much higher rates.
-They found some strength recently after U.S. Treasury Secretary Janet Yellen indicated the government may back depositors at more weakened banks if the system is at risk.
+They found some strength recently after Yellen indicated on Tuesday the government may back depositors at more weakened banks if the system is at risk.

 That could mean making sure even customers with more than the $250,000 limit insured by the Federal Deposit Insurance Corp. can get all their money.
-Across the Atlantic, regulators also pushed a deal for one Swiss banking giant to buy its troubled rival.
+On Wednesday, though, Yellen said that she wasn't considering blanket protections for all depositors at all banks, only for those “when it’s deemed to be a systemic risk.”

+Stocks of smaller- and mid-sized banks fell sharply.
+First Republic Bank dropped 15.5%, and PacWest Bancorp. fell 17.1%.

 The stock rocked Wall Street in early 2021 when hordes of smaller-pocketed and novice investors piled into it, sending its price surging and inflicting big losses on hedge funds that had bet on its decline.